TheLeftStick/KrabbyPattyBashScript/README.md

 # Krabby Patty Bash Script

 This was a fun Bash Script assignment I did for my internship!
-The purpose of this project was to practice my bash scripting skills and become more familiar with Linux Bash commands.
-It demostrates the usage of bash scripting varibles, conditional statements, and loops.
+The purpose of this project was to practice my Bash scripting skills and become more familiar with Linux Bash commands.
+It demonstrates the usage of bash scripting variables, conditional statements, and loops.

 # To run bash script:
 1. Download the file in desired directory